 Legal Counsel And Guidance Through The Property Division Process

-In the termination of a marriage through divorce or dissolution, the manner in which the spouses’ property and debt will be divided needs to be considered.
-According to Ohio divorce law, marital, real and personal property and debt are to be divided equitably, and there is a presumption that an equal division is an equitable one.
-Generally, “marital” property and debt is any property or debt that was acquired or incurred by either spouse from the date of the marriage to the date of the final divorce hearing or another date that the court might find to be equitable for the end of the marriage.
-Generally, all of the following will be considered to be marital property and debt if accumulated during the marriage:
+Generally, “marital” property and debt are any property or debt acquired or incurred by either spouse from the date of the marriage to the date of the final divorce hearing or another date that the court might find to be equitable for the end of the marriage.
+Generally, all of the following are marital property and debt if accumulated during the marriage:

 - Real estate and mortgages